Red Uno de Bolivia: 2010s

-In 2012, Uno inaugurated new studios located in Santa Cruz and the modernization of its equipment to be able to broadcast and record in HD.
+In 2011, the network aimed to find equipment to digitize its signals, beginning with the main station in Santa Cruz, as well as the station in La Paz.
+For the second semester, digitization of the stations in Oruro, Potosí and Sucre was announced.
+In 2012, Red Uno inaugurated new studios located in Santa Cruz and the modernization of its equipment to be able to broadcast and record in HD.
 However, it was not until 2018 when the channel began broadcasting on digital terrestrial television (DTT) in high definition.

+The network in 2013 was planning the conversion of its facilities to HD by 2014, which was the initial date set by Evo Morales.

-Red Uno begins to have a crisis in 2015 and caused by a labor award, in August 2020, the ordinary justice freezes the accounts of Red Uno (valued at a value of more than Bs 2,000,000); the channel suffers several layoffs and the crisis of its programming.
+Red Uno began to have a crisis in 2015 and caused by a labor award, which in 2016 escalated to threats that its license would be withdrawn if it did not follow the court orders; in August 2020, the ordinary justice freezes the accounts of Red Uno (valued at a value of more than Bs 2,000,000); the channel suffers several layoffs and the crisis of its programming.
 The problem is (even today) that there is sufficient evidence of labor abuse that still happens in that company.
 This fact was covered up by the previous government and only the Ordinary Justice of Santa Cruz has responded by freezing accounts.

+Digital phase and current situation (since 2018)

+In August 2020, it acquired Streann as its OTT management provider.

+The network unveiled a new brand identity on December 5, 2022, with the unveiling of a new slogan (Red Uno Para Todos) and a song.
+The new slogan reflects both inclusion and cultural diversity of Bolivia.
+The blue blob was also relocated being placed inside the O of the wordmark.
+The following month, it announced the acquisition of Fremantle's Family Feud format for Bolivia, as 100 bolivianos dicen.

+Network

+In the late 90s, Red Uno also had affiliation agreements with Canal 2 Cochabamba Corazón de América and Canal 4 Quijarro.

 Studios

 Red Uno has its studios 1 and 2 in the second northern ring road of Santa Cruz.
 They are accessed by Cristóbal de Mendoza esq.
 Honduras, very close to there at Fortín Toledo Esquina Canada, has its studios 3 and 4.
 In August 2019, it opened its "El Bajio" unit in the sixth ring road of Pirai Avenue with the largest television studio in Bolivia, its studio 5, approximately one thousand square meters.
 It also has central control, in addition to studies in La Paz and Cochabamba.